simchikoops/Smike/Project.md

 # Mission progression
 Kyushu, then Shikoku, the southern honshu, then (surprise) Hokkaido (snow), then end up in Tokyo.

+Power strikes accrue from level to level.
+In order to re-play a level with a coin bonus, you risk having to use a strike.

 # Demon attack patterns

 Each has a secret cycle of when they attack and when they pause.
 Like two attacks, then wait a while, then two again.
+So, trigger an attack, then wait for the opportunity.

 # Hero types